mskroon/DeSDA/CLIN28/README.md

 ## networkx_GED.py

 Is as modular script for the method that uses `networkx 2.1`'s Graph Edit Distance (GED) algorithm, which is an implementation of Abu-Aisheh et al.'s (2015) exact GED algorithm.
-The method takes the GED between two `udpipe` (Straka and Straková, 2017) parses. **This method therefore requires two UD models to parse the sentences** (available through [`udpipe`'s webpage](http://ufal.mff.cuni.cz/udpipe).
+The method takes the GED between two `udpipe` (Straka and Straková, 2017) parses. **This method therefore requires two UD models to parse the sentences** (available through [`udpipe`'s webpage](http://ufal.mff.cuni.cz/udpipe). `udpipe` model file names are defined in `main.py`, lines 12 and 13.

 Graph nodes are represented as a Python dictionary, containing POS-tag and morphological features.
 Edges have the value of the dependency relation between head and child.